RubyLearning/blog/content/post/2007/05/22/7-things-you-can-do-with-ruby.md

 ---
-title: "7 Things You Can Do With Ruby"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-05-22"
-layout: post
 categories:
 - humor
 - rails
 - ruby
+date: 2007-05-22
+layout: post
+title: 7 Things You Can Do With Ruby
 ---

 So you want to do something with **Ruby** but think there’s not much you can do?
 Rubbish! <!--more-->